Shirley Spork: Early life

-Spork was raised outside Detroit in Redford, Michigan, the only child of a father who was an electrical engineer and a mother who was a clerk in a pharmacy, both did not play golf, but the family home was adjacent to the Bonnie Brook Golf Course.
+In 1927, Spork was born in Detroit, Michigan.
+Spork was raised in Redford, Michigan, the only child of a father who was an electrical engineer and a mother who was a clerk in a pharmacy, both did not play golf, but the family home was adjacent to the Bonnie Brook Golf Course.

 As a child, she began to collect, wash and resell golf balls and at age 13, used these funds to buy her own golf clubs.
 She began to practice after hours.
 She played in tournaments in Detroit as young as age 14 and the Detroit Free Press wrote in 1941 that she "appears to be one of the future stars of Detroit."
 She went on to attend a golf school given by the Free Press.
 One of her first major wins took place in 1944 at a Red Cross golf event.

-College career
+Amateur career

 Spork wanted to play golf after high school, but was discouraged by her parents.
 Instead, she started to attend Michigan State Normal College (now Eastern Michigan University) in 1945.
 She had "top honors" at the Women's District Golf Association tournament in June 1946.
 At college, she won the 1947 national individual intercollegiate golf championship, playing in between final exams.
 She was runner-up in the intercollegiate championship in 1948.
 She graduated from college in 1949.

 Spork was able to give back to EMU Athletics by supporting the women's golf team despite graduating 23 years before Title IX made gender equality in sports a reality in 1972.
 An endowment has been established in her honor to complement the program's operating budget and extend women's golf possibilities.
 In addition, every October at EagleCrest Golf Club, EMU hosts a fall women's collegiate tournament in her honor.

 Professional career

 Spork went pro and began to play professional events in 1950.
 In the fall of 1950, Spork was hired to work at the health and physical education department of Bowling Green State University.
 She also served as the LPGA’s T&CP chairperson for eight years.
 Spork was one of the thirteen founders of the LPGA in 1950.
+Shirley Spork finished among the top 10 on the LPGA’s money list in 1950.

 In 1951, she toured the United Kingdom and France.
 She also started teaching golf at Tamarisk Country Club in Palm Springs, California in 1954.
 She was also involved with creating a teaching division in the LPGA which became the Teaching and Club Professional Membership.
+She finished second at the 1962 LPGA Championship and fourth in the Carling Eastern Open that year.

 For a few years in the mid to late 1970s, Spork worked as an educator for the National Golf Foundation.
 Additionally, she founded the Shirley Spork L.P.G.A.
 Masters Pro-Am at the Palm Valley Country Club in Palm Desert, Calif., in 2016, with part of the proceeds benefiting the Eastern Michigan University women’s golf program.
 Spork continued to play golf into her 90s.